 Imagine if you went to the movies and sitting next to that huge screen was a pair of little bookshelf speakers.
 I’m going to bet that even Rogue One would be a disappointment.

 I’m just going to come out and say it: Any self-respecting person should have at least a soundbar hooked up to their streaming device and TV.
 If you want to go all out and get a home theatre receiver, tower speakers, or in-wall speakers, then go for it.

 But a soundbar and subwoofer are the bare minimum.

-Think about it this way: almost every major TV manufacturer also makes home theatre speakers.
+Think about it this way: Almost every major TV manufacturer also makes home theatre speakers.
 Why?
-Because it’s an easy way to get that movie theatre experience in your living room.
+Because it’s an easy way to get that movie theatre experience right in your living room.